rpolana/web_crawler/readme.md

 ## Quality considerations: Security, robustness, performance etc.
 ## TODO
+    * 05May2024: Fix issue: Encoded url cannot be used for filename extension.
+For example when url for an excel file has .xlsx at end followed by version and other info of the file.
+To fix: Add custom extension based on detected content type at end of result after urllib.parse.quote on url.
+Do not use extension for url when getting back the url from filename: decoding needs to ignore (remove) the extension and use urllib.parse.unquote on the basename to get the exact url.
 <s>    * 22Feb2024: Fix issue: pdf files not opening (corrupted) after last set of new changes.
         ** 22Feb2024: Done </s>
     * Fix the web page file saving to .html in a way that when the file is opened in browser it looks exactly like the webpage (right now looks like the script and css file links are missing when saved)